-The PhD program and courses intend to cover different quantum platforms, building on complementary expertise ranging from physical sciences to chemistry, engineering and informatics.
-It will cover quantum computation, quantum networks and communication, quantum simulation, quantum sensors and metrology with some focus on quantum interfaces and couplers for integrated hybrid quantum devices.
+The PhD program and courses concerning the 38th cycle (currently - Spring 2022 - undergoing the accreditation by the Ministry of University and Research) intend to cover different quantum platforms, building on complementary expertise ranging from physical sciences to chemistry, engineering and informatics.
+They will cover quantum computation, quantum networks and communication, quantum simulation, quantum sensors and metrology with some focus on quantum interfaces and couplers for integrated hybrid quantum devices.
 The underlying concept of the need of an interdisciplinary background is that the "whole", i.e. an integrated quantum device, can be better than the sum of its ingredients.
 Only a smart combination of different platforms can provide flexible and transformational solutions, useful for a variety of quantum applications.

 Partners are currently the University of Napoli Federico II, the National Council of Research (CNR) and the University of Camerino.
 Other prestigious Universities are planning to join next year.